WWWEZZZ/CertSnap-/README.md

 # CertSnap
+The source code for this application is currently undergoing a security and IP audit prior to public release, as it is actively being tested in a live commercial MEP environment.
+A full architectural breakdown is provided below, and a live demonstration is available upon request.
 **Automated MEP Asset Capture & Compliance Pipeline** CertSnap is a multi-tenant, offline-first compliance and asset tracking platform designed for the Mechanical, Electrical, and Plumbing (MEP) industry.
 It bridges the gap between field engineers and office-based project managers, automating the extraction and collation of Operations & Maintenance (O&M) manuals, datasheets, and regulatory certificates.
 ## The Problem: The "Practical Completion" Bottleneck